-Social media is a great tool for reaching large audiences, and can be extremely effective for brands trying to connect directly with consumers.
+Social media is a great tool for reaching large audiences and can be extremely effective for brands trying to connect directly with consumers.
 But does that mean that it is only useful for B2C companies?

 Although it presents a challenge for B2B businesses, successful social media marketing is possible.
 It can increase brand awareness, keep customers up to date on company news and updates, and help build relationships with other businesses and consumers.

-All social networks have potential for marketers, but in this post, we’ll just focus on the biggest one: Facebook.
-With 890 million daily active users, the odds are in your favor that the decision makers at the businesses you want to work with are on the platform.
+All social networks have the potential for marketers, but in this post, we’ll just focus on the biggest one: Facebook.
+With 890 million daily active users, the odds are in your favor that the decision-makers at the businesses you want to work with are on the platform.
 Read more to find out how you can connect with them and start using Facebook to market your B2B company.

 You’ve probably heard by now that Facebook’s organic reach for businesses is decreasing.
 Only a small percentage of the people who like your page will see your posts in their news feeds, which is discouraging news for anyone who spends time maintaining a presence on the platform.